 Is your 4-year-old not yet potty trained?
 Does your toddler get upset when she has an accident?
 Potty training can be time-consuming, confusing and stressful, but you can ease your concerns by knowing what to expect and recognizing when you may need to ask for help.

-- What is the right age to begin potty training?
+What is the right age to begin potty training?

 While the average kid is toilet trained by age 3, some children may take as long as age 6 or 7 to stay completely dry day and night.

-- How do I know when to begin potty training?
+How do I know when to begin potty training?

-- How do I help my child learn to use the toilet?
+How do I help my child learn to use the toilet?

 Patience and persistence are vital to the process.
 If your child shows a desire to be dry, schedule times to urinate every two to three hours during the day.
 Also, select the time after the largest meal of the day and have your child sit on the potty for 30 minutes with a book or toy.
-This will likely stimulate a sense of bowel fullness and the need to have a bowel movement.
+This likely will stimulate a sense of bowel fullness and the need to have a bowel movement.

 A child who is not toilet trained by age 6 should be examined by a pediatric urologist.
-A visit is also recommended for a child who was previously toilet trained but now has accidents, has problems with how often he or she urinates or is regularly experiencing an urgent need to urinate.
+A visit is also recommended for a child who was previously toilet trained but now has accidents, has issues with how often he or she urinates or is regularly experiencing an urgent need to urinate.

-- What does a pediatric urologist do?
+What does a pediatric urologist do?

 A pediatric urologist is a specialist who diagnoses and treats urination difficulties, called “ voiding dysfunction.”
 It may take several months to improve or resolve voiding dysfunction.